Hello Mary Lou: Prom Night II is a 1987 sequel to Prom Night (1980).

 - My Beloved Smother: Vicki's mom comes across as a really watered down version of Margaret White, though thankfully her dad is still around and he is much more understanding.

-- Really Gets Around: Mary-Lou when she was still alive, which ultimately led to her jealous boyfriend Billy accidentally killing her.
+- Really Gets Around: Mary Lou when she was still alive, which ultimately led to her cuckolded boyfriend Billy accidentally killing her.

 - Sequel: The Original Title: Done by combining Titled After the Song ("Hello Mary Lou" is a pop song from the sixties) and Numbered Sequels.

 - Shout-Out Theme Naming: Plenty of characters share surnames with famous horror creators: Craven, King, Romero, Browning, Dante, Carpenter, Waters, Henenlotter....

 - Shower Scene: Gratuitous nudity is provided when Mary Lou, in the guise as Vicki, tries to seduce Monica while she is taking a shower.

 - Sliding Scale of Comedy and Horror: This film has a much lighter tone than the previous Prom Night, and could be considered a black comedy, but still has enough genuine terror to split it about half/half.

 - Small Role, Big Impact: Mary Lou is the central character and the film revolves entirely around her, but Lisa Schrage only has about six-and-a-half minutes of screen-time - appearing at the beginning, end, and sporadically seen through photographs in between.
 Most of Mary Lou's scenes occur while she is possessing Vicki.

 - Speak Ill of the Dead: Kelly, being the Alpha Bitch that she is, does this after Jess' death, (specifically the day after her funeral) straight to the faces of the latter's best friends, Vicki and Monica, no less!
 Vicki understandably doesn't take it well.Kelly: The competition seems to be dwindling.
 You two should take the hint from Jess.